natchanon-space/dao-library/README.md

 Library book borrowing software that doesn't care about time.

+This library has no limit amount of each book, so it will keep only borrowed/returned status only.

 Thanks for the book data from [The Greatest Book](https://thegreatestbooks.org/).

 ## Initialize Database